 There are certain groups of medications that you will not be allowed to take while you are in this treatment cohort because of the way they interact with trial treatment.
-These medications include certain antibiotics, anti-fungal treatments, HIV treatments, anticonvulsant drugs, calcium channel blockers and antidepressants.
+These medications include but are not limited to certain immunosuppressive drugs and oral steroids.
 You should inform your trial doctor of any medications that you are taking, and if necessary they will try and find an alternative for you.
 If there is no alternative you may not be able to take part in this treatment cohort.
 You will not be asked to stop any medications that you need.
 Some herbal and dietary supplements and some vaccinations may interact with trial treatment, so need to be discussed with your doctor before they are taken.